ghrgriner/anki-stats/README.md

 subset of users with computer programming ability but who are not full-blown computer scientists.
 It would benefit these users to have a Python implementation for manual analysis as well as improved documentation of behavior in the Rust backend.
+Lastly, Python's ubiquity in the data science domain makes it a natural choice for this task.

 For these reasons, the purpose of this repository and documentation is to: